Abuse of Prescription ADHD Medicines Rising on College Campuses

 up the brain and body.
 They are known to temporarily increase the ability to focus.

 They also reduce the need for sleep.
-And there is no proof they increase grades or
+However, there is no proof they increase grades

 and actually make academic performance worse.

 Using these medicines in the wrong way can have bad results.
 Stimulants can drive

 up blood pressure, heart rate, and body temperature.
 At high doses, they can cause